dotlang/language/doc/RFE.md

 Or vice versa.
 We have `T := nothing` and replace it with `T=int`?
 It may cause problems in compilation because with this change, T is int.

+? - A public type/binding (union or struct or map or seq) can contain private types but you cannot access them directly.
+Can I have `T := [_private]`?
+Yes.
+And pass it's bindings to functions that expect `T`.
+But you cannot write `x[0]` because it's type is private.
+So the rule is: You can define, receive and send any binding which has a public type.
+It can however contain private types.

+? - Can I write: `T = [_private]`?
+The purpose of private type is that you should be able to change their name or internals without having to change outside.
+So using `T` should be Ok as later the author of the container module can change it to: `T = [_privateV2]`.
+You can use any public type (named or alias) and the